“How can these things be?”

 Verse 12 might seem a little confusing.
-What are those earthly things and those heavenly things he speaks of here?
+What are those earthly things and those heavenly things our Savior speaks of here?

-These are heavenly things indeed! — Here our Savior asserts that he, the God-man, and no other man but the God-man, had already ascended up to heaven.
+These are heavenly things indeed!
+Here our Savior asserts that he, the God-man, and no other man but the God-man had already ascended up to heaven.
 He then asserts that he had come down from heaven.
-And, third, he says that he was in heaven, even while he walked upon the earth.
+And third, he says that he was in heaven, even while he walked upon the earth.
 Obviously, our Savior is talking here about that which he accomplished before the world began, when he stood forth and was accepted as our covenant Surety, as the Lamb slain from the foundation of the world.
-In a word, our Lord here declared to Nicodemus that the work he came to do on earth was already accomplished by him in heaven (Romans 8:29-30; 10:4-9).
+In a word, our Lord here declared to Nicodemus that the work he came to do on earth was already accomplished by him in heaven (Romans 8:29-30; 10:4-9; Hebrews 4:3).

 It is true that both Enoch and Elijah had ascended up to heaven; and all those who had died in faith were already in heaven.
-But all who were there, and all who ever shall be there, are there because of the efficacy and merit of Christ, the God-man Mediator, our Substitute.
+But all who are there, and all who ever shall be there are there because of the efficacy and merit of Christ, the God-man Mediator, our Substitute.

 Our Lord Jesus spoke of the necessity of the new birth. — “Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.”
 The new birth is a new creation, the imparting of Divine, or eternal life.
 It is having a new, righteous nature imparted to us and created in us by God the Holy Spirit.
 But, before any sinner could be granted such grace, before any could be born of God, something else had to be done.
 So, secondly, our Savior spoke to Nicodemus about another necessity.
 Before God could do anything for us, he must do something for himself.

-(John 3:14-15) “And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up: (15) That whosoever believeth in him should not perish, but have eternal life.”
+“And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up: That whosoever believeth in him should not perish, but have eternal life.” (vv.
+14-15)

 If eternal life is to be bestowed upon us, it must be bestowed upon us righteously and justly.
 Eternal life could never be bestowed upon men, except by the satisfaction of Divine justice.
 The Son of God must be lifted up.
 Eternal life must come out of his substitutionary death.
 The sacrificial work of Christ is the basis of the Spirit’s operations and the ground of God’s gift of life (Isaiah 53:4-6).

 By being “lifted up,” our Lord meant nothing less than his own death upon the cursed tree.
 That death, he would have us know, was appointed by God for “the life of the world” (John 6:51).
 It was ordained from all eternity to be the great propitiation and satisfaction for the sins of his people throughout the whole world.
 It was the payment of our debt, by an Almighty Substitute and Representative of infinite worth and merit.
 This is God’s scheme of grace and redemption.
-In infinite wisdom and goodness, he purposed to save sinners by the sin-atoning death of the Lord Jesus Christ on the cross.
+In infinite wisdom and goodness he purposed to save sinners by the sin-atoning death of his dear Son, the Lord Jesus Christ, on the cross.

 When Christ died upon the cross, our many sins were laid upon him.
 He was made “sin” for us.
 He was made “a curse” for us (2Corinthians 5:21; Galatians 3:13).
 By his death he purchased complete pardon for our souls and obtained eternal redemption for us.